madame-president/krp-research-articles/articles/lightning_network_growth_projections.md

 #### Implications

 23. Our calculations are made based on optimistic scenarios.
-No macro-economic factors are being taken into consideration.
+No macroeconomic factors are being taken into consideration.
 This is a very simplistic model, that only takes into account the historical 3-year data we used as input.

 24. While it appears that the network capacity is growing, it seems that the centralization of nodes on lightning is consolidating.
 It is very hard to determine if the node is operated by an entity that acts as an LSP, or if it's simply an individual.

 ## Conclusion

 25. LSPs profitability is determined by the number of users who use their node to make payments.
-As of today, the Lightning network growth is conservative, some what stagnant.
+As of today, the Lightning network growth is conservative, and somewhat stagnant.
 Using our daily averages, we can hypothesize that the projected number of nodes and channels will not surpass the peak of 2023 within the next year.